 Kids and cords do not mix.
 Here are some important safety guidelines to follow:

-- Move cribs and other furniture children can climb up on to get to windows away from windows, blinds, etc.
+- Move cribs and other furniture children can climb up on to get to windows away from windows, window coverings, etc.

 - Keep all cord out of reach of children.
 Cut cords short or wrap them around a cord cleat.

-- Anchor cords for continuous cord loop blinds and shades.
+- Anchor cords for continuous cord loop options.

-- Make sure you lock cords on window blinds to prevent them from falling.
+- Make sure you lock cords on window treatments to prevent them from falling.

 - Corded window treatments purchased before 2001 should be replaced or retrofitted with cord-repair devices to reduce potential strangulation risks.

-- CPSC recommends against knotting or tying the cords together on window blinds or shades because this creates a new loop in which a child could become entangled.
+- CPSC recommends against knotting or tying the cords together because this creates a new loop in which a child could become entangled.

-Check out our new Cordless Blinds and Shades Safety Tips page for more information on buying the right window coverings for your child's room and home, and the latest on safety standards from the Window Covering Manufacturers Association.
+Check out our new Cordless Window Coverings Safety Tips page for more information on buying the right window coverings for your child's room and home, and the latest on safety standards from the Window Covering Manufacturers Association.